 - The upgraded motor provides a longer lifespan for the circular saw, as well as increased runtime for longer jobs

-Brushed motors are slowly being phased out, as both manufacturers and professionals (and the hobbyist, too!), look for cordless power tools that are both more durable and powerful than the models that preceded them.
+Brushed motors are slowly being phased out, as both manufacturers and professionals (and the hobbyist, too!) look for cordless power tools that are more durable and powerful than the models that preceded them.

-The Milwaukee 2730-20 M18 circular saw is one of these designs, opting for the brushless motor which increases runtime by up to 2x, and a durability of up to 3 x that of circular saws using brushed motors on the market.
+The Milwaukee 2732-20 M18 circular saw is one of these designs, opting for the brushless motor, which increases runtime by up to 2x, and a durability of up to 3 x that of circular saws using brushed motors on the market.

 The Porter-Cable PCC660B circular saw is one of the cheapest models in our review today, yet this doesn’t mean its quality is reflected in the price.
 In fact, the Porter-Cable PCC660B is great value for your buck, containing features that many other saws at a higher price point don’t have.

-This circular saw is another brand of cordless power tool models that have an exclusive battery sharing platform, with the PCC660B included within the 20V MAX system.
-The Porter-Cable PCC660B is designed for non-traditional cutting applications, thanks to a beveling shoe that can pivot up to 50° – which is great for those out-of-the-box cuts.
+This circular saw is another brand of cordless power tool models with an exclusive battery sharing platform, with the PCC660B included within the 20V MAX system.
+In addition, the Porter-Cable PCC660B is designed for non-traditional cutting applications, thanks to a beveling shoe that can pivot up to 50° – which is great for those out-of-the-box cuts.

 What else is there to like about the Porter-Cable PCC660B?
 Find out below by looking through its’ extensive features: